 Women's Beginner Fly Fishing

-About Robert Ramsay:
+About Georgia Conservancy President Robert Ramsay:

 Robert Ramsay spent 10 years as a professional fly fishing guide in Montana, Alaska, Argentina and Arctic Russia.
 He was widely regarded as one of the top guides in the world, appearing on the cover of Sports Afield in 1997 as he chased a monster Patagonian brown trout.
-He also served as the President of the American Fly Fishing Trade Association for over two years.
+He also served as the President of the American Fly Fishing Trade Association for more than two years.

 About the Chattahoochee River: